 Also read: 7 easy hobbies you can pick up at home

 2. Visit The ‘Yester-you’

 Another way to emerge a hero out of this quest is to go through your old stuff.
-Photos, books, the half-written diaries, and videos to get the true essence of the person you once were.
-Relive those memories, see what speaks to you the most.
+Photos, books, half-written diaries, and videos to get the true essence of the person you once were.
+Relive those memories, and see what speaks to you the most.
 Which version of yourself did you feel most attached to?
-Welcome it back.
-Look at your pictures from a past trip and try to remember the moments where you felt at peace with yourself.
+Welcome back.
+Look at your pictures from a past trip and try to remember the moments when you felt at peace with yourself.
 Those memories were made to be recalled at a time like this and act as reminders of your true self.
 The ugly hairstyle phase, the tacky clothes phase, the bad friends phase, the list goes on.
 Despite the choices, those memories will shine some light in the otherwise clouded sky of yours and on the path of finding yourself.